ambiorix-web/ambiorix/docs/reference/Ambiorix.md

 Receive and respond to websocket messages.

 - `name`: Name of the message.
-- `fun`: Callback function to handle the message, must accept the `message` as first argument and can optionally accept the websocket as second argument, useful to respond.
+- `handler`: Callback function to handle the message, must accept the `message` as first argument and can optionally accept the websocket as second argument, useful to respond.

 ```r
 app$receive("hello", function(msg, ws){